dawapaljor/sft-report/src/pages/content/0-report.md

 </figure>

-<h2  id="wednesdaynov15" class="text-4xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Wednesday, November 15</h2>
+<h2  id="wednesdaynov15" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Wednesday, November 15</h2>

-### second day of Xi Jinping’s visit to San Francisco
+*Second day of Xi Jinping’s visit to San Francisco*

 In the afternoon, US President Joe Biden and Xi Jinping met at the Filoli Estate, a distance of about 25 miles from downtown San Francisco.
 Beginning in the morning and stretching into the afternoon, a large rally and march were held by Chinese, Hong Kong, Tibetan, and Uyghur protesters.
 The march began at the Consulate General of the People’s Republic of China in San Francisco and proceeded through downtown San Francisco.
 In the evening, US business organizations hosted a banquet in honor of Xi Jinping at the Hyatt Regency Hotel in downtown San Francisco.
 Outside the hotel where the Xi banquet took place, there was a pervasive threatening atmosphere; protesters faced constant harassment and intimidation by CCP supporters.
 Over the course of the day, at least 10 protesters were assaulted by CCP supporters.

 Among the serious incidents reported or recorded that day were these:

-- an assault on Chinese activist Wang Wei outside the St.Regis;
+- an assault on Chinese activist Wang Wei outside the St. Regis;
 - harassment of Tibetan activist Tsela Zoksang and the Tibetan protesters accompanying her as she climbed a flagpole outside the Hyatt Regency;
 - an attack on four Tibetan activists in a parking garage across from the Hyatt Regency by a group of 10 to 15 men;
 - an attack on Hong Kong and Tibetan protesters at the designated protest area that had been set up for them by police across from the Hyatt Regency;